PaulT95/PaulT95/README.md

 ### <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px"> Hey, I'm Paolo

 I currently am a **Ph.D. student at the Ruhr University of Bochum**, working at the intersection of **Neuromechanics** and **Movement Science** and **Training adaptations**.
-My background is mixed of Human movement and sport science (BSc & MSc) and also rooted in Computer Science and Electronics, a passion passed down through my family that I now apply to human physiological assessment.
+My background is a mixed of Human movement and sport science (BSc & MSc) and also rooted in Computer Science and Electronics (High school), a passion passed down through my family that I now apply to human physiological assessment.

 **🔬 [Research Gate](https://www.researchgate.net/profile/PaulT95)** | **💼 [LinkedIn](https://www.linkedin.com/in/paolo-tecchio-b49255192)**